epa-kpc/O3PM-PSDNSR/NNSR/postprocess/README.md

 # exampleipt

-Illustrative R scripts used to generate daily ratios for the example provided in Appendix B of the O3 IPT TGD
+Illustrative R scripts used to generate daily ratios for the example provided in Appendix B of the O3 IPT TGD.
+This program uses the output from hr2day as input.